Oi Zuki (Stepping Punch) Video

 Stepping forward oizuki from zenkutsu dachi, gedan barai (left leg in front).

-1. An initial, small but important forward movement with the front knee, whilst keeping the front foot still.
+1. As you start to step forward in zenkutsu dachi, there’s an initial, small but important forward movement with the front knee, whilst keeping the front foot still.

 2. Drive the left shoulder, right hip and rib cage forward, at the same time keeping the right shoulder back.